livestorejs/livestore/website/src/content/docs/reference/web-adapter.md

 - Shared worker:
   - Needed to allow tabs to communicate with each other using a binary message channel.
   - The shared worker mostly acts as a proxy to the dedicated web worker.
-- Dedicated web worker:
+- Dedicated web worker (also called "leader worker"):
-  - Acts as the single writer for the storage.
+  - Acts as the leader/single writer for the storage.
   - Currently needed for synchronous OPFS API.
 (Hopefully won't be needed in the future anymore.)

 ## Storage

-There are currently 3 storage types:

-- `opfs` (recommended)
-- `opfs-sahpool-experimental`
-- `indexeddb` (not recommended, currently implemented with a very inefficient persistence mechanism)
+LiveStore currently only support OPFS to locally persist its data.
+In the future we might add support for other storage types (e.g. IndexedDB).

+LiveStore also uses `window.sessionStorage` to retain the identity of a client session (e.g. tab/window) across reloads.